-- "First Steps of Installation" on page 20 - Steps 1 to 3 of a "Full Standalone Installations" on page 36 where you request your license file, download the software and then have started to set up the program up to the Select Installation Mode window.
+- "First Steps of Installation" on page 20 - Steps 1 to 3 of a "Full Standalone Installations" on page 35 where you request your license file, download the software and then have started to set up the program up to the Select Installation Mode window.

 Step 1.
-Select the installation mode and what components to include or exclude selected by default.
+Select the Installation Mode and the Components to Include or Exclude